mstksg/inCode/copy/entries/multimonad.md

 CreateTime
 :   2015/01/18 20:29:30
 PostDate
-:   Never
+:   2015/01/28 10:36:34
 Identifier
 :   multimonad

-Just stopping in for a short post before continuing with a long-overdue series or two :)
+Just stopping in for a short post before continuing with a long-overdue series or two :)  This post is a bit of a short fun one that describes a quest I had, and hopefully some useful extra ideas I found along the way.

 Soon after I discovered Haskell, one question has plagued my mind.
 Day and night, I wondered...